A Native American and Multicultural Celebration

-The Twelfth Annual DRUMS ALONG THE HUDSON®: A NATIVE AMERICAN FESTIVAL will take place on Sunday, June 1st, 2014 in Upper Manhattan’s Inwood Hill Park from 11:00 am until 6:00 pm, rain or shine.
-This event is presented by Lotus Music & Dance in collaboration with the New York City Department of Parks & Recreation, sponsored in part by the New York City Department of Cultural Affairs, Councilpersons Robert Jackson and Gale Brewer and WABC-TV.
+The 21st Annual DRUMS ALONG THE HUDSON®: A Native American Festival and Multicultural Celebration will take place on Sunday, June 4th, 2023 in Upper Manhattan’s Inwood Hill Park from 11:00 am until 6:00 pm, Rain or Shine.
+This event is free to the public and is presented by Lotus Music & Dance in collaboration with the New York City Department of Parks & Recreation, sponsored in part by the New York City Department of Cultural Affairs and the New York City Council.

 Our honorees this year will be Loida Nicolas Lewis, philanthropist/author and George Faison, Tony-Award winning choreographer/dancer.
 The host for the event will be Sandra Bookman, weekend anchor for WABC-TV and host of "Here and Now” and the afternoon co-host will be Patrick Riley, Pop Culture Expert/ Blogger.